tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior.md

 The Tendermint consensus algorithm is designed to protect safety under any network conditions, as long as less than 1/3 of validators' voting power is byzantine.
-Most of the time, though, the network will behave synchronously and there will be no byzantine process.
-In these frequent, benign conditions:
+Most of the time, though, the network will behave synchronously, no process will fall behind, and there will be no byzantine process.
+The following describes what will happen during a block height _h_ in these frequent, benign conditions:

-* Tendermint will decide in round 0;
+* Tendermint will decide in round 0, for height _h_;
 * `PrepareProposal` will be called exactly once at the proposer process of round 0, height _h_;
 * `ProcessProposal` will be called exactly once at all processes, and will return _accept_ in its `Response*`;
 * `ExtendVote` will be called exactly once at all processes;
-* `VerifyVoteExtension` will be called _n-1_ times at each validator process, where _n_ is the number of validators, and will always return _accept_ in its `Response*`;
+* `VerifyVoteExtension` will be called exactly _n-1_ times at each validator process, where _n_ is the number of validators, and will always return _accept_ in its `Response*`;
 * `FinalizeBlock` will be called exactly once at all processes, conveying the same prepared block that all calls to `PrepareProposal` and `ProcessProposal` had previously reported for height _h_; and